-(f) Are you a dying believer?
+Are you a dying believer?
 Have you gone to that bed from which something within tells you, you will never come down alive?
-Are you drawing near to that solemn hour, when soul and body must part for a season, and you must launch into a world unknown?
-Oh, look steadily at the cross of Christ by faith, and you shall be kept in peace!
-Fix the eyes of your mind firmly, not on a man-made crucifix, but on Jesus crucified, and He shall deliver you from all your fears.
+Are you drawing near to that solemn hour when your soul and body must part for a season, and you must launch into a world unknown?
+Oh! look steadily at the cross of Christ, and you shall be kept in peace.
+Fix the eyes of your mind firmly on Jesus crucified, and He shall deliver you from all your fears.
 Though you walk through dark places, He will be with you.
-He will never leave you,-never forsake you.
+He will never leave you, never forsake you.
 Sit under the shadow of the cross to the very last, and its fruit shall be sweet to your taste.
-"Ah," said a dying missionary, "there is but one thing needful on a death-bed, and that is to feel one's arms around the cross!"
+"Ah!" said a dying missionary, "there is but one thing needful on a death-bed, and that is to feel one's arm around the cross."

-I lay these thoughts before your mind.
-What you think now about the cross of Christ, I cannot tell.
-But I can wish you nothing better than this,-that you may be able to say with the Apostle Paul, before you die or meet the Lord, "God forbid that I should glory, save in the cross of our Lord Jesus Christ."
+Reader, I lay these thoughts before your mind.
+What you think now about the cross of Christ I cannot tell; but I can wish you nothing better than this, that you may be able to say with the apostle Paul, before you die or meet the Lord, "God forbid that I should glory, save in the cross of our Lord Jesus Christ."